Reiventsu/Cpp_Projects_Experiments/Projects/Games/SnakeGame/README.md

 ### Goals
 - Use raylib
   - Learn to import libraries
-- Learn the basics of taking user input in context of game input.
+- Learn the basics of taking user input in context of game input
-- Follow the [YouTube tutorial](https://youtu.be/LGqsnM_WEK4?si=SsRK6Q5oAe8VNbuw) on how to make a snake game.
+- Follow the [YouTube tutorial](https://youtu.be/LGqsnM_WEK4?si=SsRK6Q5oAe8VNbuw) on how to make a snake game
 - Have a playable game

 Focus of this project is to create a small snake game simply because I want to, and within the first moments I've already encountered